FRL: Federated Rank Learning: Experiments

 \section{Experiments}

-In this section, we investigate the utility, robustness, and communication cost of our FSL framework.
+In this section, we investigate the utility, robustness, and communication cost of our \Name{} framework.
 We use MNIST, CIFAR10, and FEMNIST data and distribute them in non-iid fashion among 1000, 1000, and 3400 clients respectively.
-We report the mean of all clients' test accuracies in our experiments.
-We provide further details of experimental setup in Appendix~\ref{app:setup}.
-In addition to FSL, we also evaluate Sparse-FSL in different settings.
-We use SFSL top x\% to denote a Sparse-FSL clients who sends top x\% of ranks in each round.
+We run all the experiments for 2000 global rounds of \Name{} and FL and select 25 clients in each round.
+At the end of the training, we calculate the test accuracy of all the clients on the final global model, and we report the mean and standard deviation of all clients' test accuracies in our experiments.

+\paragraphb{Using Dirichlet distribution:} Considering the heterogeneous data in the real-word cross-device FL, similar to previous works~\cite{reddi2020adaptive, hsu2019measuring}, we distribute MNIST and CIFAR10 among 1,000 clients in a non-iid fashion using Dirichlet distribution with parameter $\beta=1$.
+Note that increasing $\beta$ results in more iid datasets.
+Next, we split datasets of each client into training ($80\%$) and test ($20\%$).